 "In this alluring book, Pang and Rossi present a refreshing take on the role of space, place, and globalization to address diversity in physical education.
 They infuse the concept of trans-locality into previous conversations around social justice, diversity, and inclusion to explore the emplaced narratives of teachers, teacher educators, and teacher candidates.
-In the world Pang and Rossi encourage us to embark diverse bodies and spaces come to matter in relation to each other.
+In the world Pang and Rossi encourage us to embark upon, diverse bodies and spaces come to matter in relation to each other.
 Any person engaging with this book will never think about their practices in the same (repetitive) way."

 Dr Dillon Landi, Lecturer in Education, University of Strathclyde, UK.

-"This book is stimulating and innovative and provides an interdisciplinary theoretical analysis that highlight a collective understanding of social justice physical education issues in race and ethnicity.
+"This book is stimulating and innovative and provides an interdisciplinary theoretical analysis that highlight a collective understanding of social justice and physical education issues in race and ethnicity.
 It is a formidable text for those entering the field wishing to understand the trans-located world and the challenges we face in Physical Education Teacher Education (PETE) and PE."

 Dr Shrehan Lynch, Senior Lecturer in Secondary Education, University of East London, UK.